Wolwedans Dune Camp

-To start planning your holiday to Wolwedans Dune Camp or take a look at our itineraries to Sossusvlei
+Call us on to start planning your holiday to Wolwedans Dune Camp or take a look at our itineraries to Sossusvlei

 Set on the edge of a high dune in Sossusvlei, Wolwedans Dune Camp has just six comfortable, dome-shaped tents providing guests with an intimate, close to nature experience in this fascinating wilderness in Namibia's southern reaches.

 Positioned on the edge of a 250-metre high sand dune, Wolwedans Dune Camp sleeps a maximum of 12 guests in a totally unspoilt setting.
 Guests stay in comfortable dome-shaped tents pitched on wooden platforms, each furnished with standard beds (covered with down duvets), bedside tables and a suitcase rack.
 A spacious veranda, allowing for safe sleep-outs under the stars, and a private bathroom fitted with a hot shower, two washbasins and flush toilet complete the civilised camping experience.

 The lapa comprises a lounge, dining area and an open-plan kitchen, which allows guests to chat to the chef while he is preparing three-course dinners.
 The sundowner deck, with its elevated fireplace, is the central meeting point of the camp providing a cosy place to relax and discuss the day’s events.